brootaylor/brootaylor-v2/sites/eleventy/src/_content/bookmarks/its-not-worth-switching-tech-stacks.md

 eleventyExcludeFromCollections: false
 ---

 Read the entire article if you can as Jason makes some great points.
-Stuff of sanity in my opinion.
+Sanity inducing stuff in my opinion.

 Leaving this as a taster for now&hellip;